reedlaw/ruby-mmo/README.md

     player_count = Game.world[:players].count
     opponent = Game.world[:players].select{|p|p != self}[rand(player_count - 1)]
     opponent.stats

+The `select` is to ensure the player is not fighting itself.

 There is also a method `alive` that returns false if the player is dead.